Security Awareness Training: What Does a Phishing Email Look Like?

 Uncharacteristic Language

-Is the email full of typos (or depending on how verbose the sender is, are there not enough typos)?
-Does the tone of the email seem like one your boss would send?
-Is this a normal request for your company culture via email?
+Is the email full of typos, poor sentence structure or has an inconsistent tone and language?
+Does the tone of the email seem like someone on your leadership team?
+Is this a normal request for your organizational culture via email?

 Links, Links and More Links

 If the email is full of multiple links, you’ve got to stop and pause.
 What kind of sane email user puts multiple links all over their emails?
-Only insane people or marketing blasts insert multiple links into an email.
 It looks desperate and suspicious.
 Just delete the email and move on.
-They’ll email you again if it’s real.
+They’ll email you again if it’s legitimate.

 Forwarding Request